khashayarghamati/LearningVectorQuantization/README.md

 # Learning Vector Quantization algorithm

-## this is a sample of LVG algorithm
+## this is a sample of LVQ algorithm

 ## Usage: